nhsx/il-magic-scanner/README.md

 - extracts the interesting regions
 - passes them to an OCR application to convert them to text
 - pushes that text over USB to anything plugged in at the other end
+- serves up a diagnostic page over HTTP so you can see what it's doing
 - makes lights flash in visually stimulating and informative ways at various points along the way